wangduoyu666/chip-pro/README.md

 # chip-pro
-about chip program
+//about chip program
-if no chance and time to study it then that's it.
+//if no chance and time to study it
+//then that's it.